 Taste Nürnberger Rostbratwurst (Nuremberg Sausage)

-Pretty much every city has their culinary specialties and Nuremberg is no different.
+Pretty much every city has its culinary specialties and Nuremberg is no different.
 Perhaps the city’s most famous specialties are their Lebkuchen, a kind of gingerbread, and their sausages, Nürnberger Rostbratwurst.
 Similar to German beer, Nuremberg sausages have an international protected status.
 This means there are strict rules as to what a Nuremberg Wurst is.
 It’s a pork sausage seasoned primarily with marjoram.
 Each sausage is about the size of a small finger, that is, they’re several inches long and relatively narrow.
 Although there have been tweaks over the centuries, the original basis of the Nürnberger Rostbratwurst can be traced to the 14th century.

 As for the taste?
 It’s kind of like an American link sausage.
 (No doubt that comparison will get me into all sorts of trouble.)
 But what makes the Nuremberg sausage taste infinitely better is the fact that it’s grilled on a wood stove.
 Beechwood is usually the wood of choice.
 The wood flavor is incredibly complimentary.
 Add a side of potato salad, horseradish, or sauerkraut and perhaps a touch of mustard.
 There’s no question, you’ve got a winner.

 If you’re looking to try this specialty — and you really should — don’t try to be frugal, don’t try to save time, don’t try to find convenience.
 Skip the stands in the market square.
 Go directly to Bratwursthäusle bei St. Sebald.
-Across from city hall, just up the steep street from the market and just next to St. Sebald church, you can’t miss the cozy but busy little restaurant.
+Across from city hall, just up the steep street from the market and just next to St. Sebald Church, you can’t miss the cozy but busy little restaurant.

 Looking to parch your thirst?
 Nuremberg is also famous for its Rotbier, or red beer.